CompArchFA17/FinalProject/docs/index.md

 ## Abstract

-For our Computer Architecture final project, we designed computer hardware to optimize multiplying two 6x6 matrices.
-Matrix multiplication is a complex and time intensive operation for normal computer architectures because there are a large number of individual computations; however, it is used frequently for machine learning and ???.
+We designed computer hardware to optimize multiplying two 6x6 matrices.
+Matrix multiplication is a complex and time intensive operation for normal computer architectures because there are a large number of individual computations; however, it is used frequently for machine learning and computer graphics.
 Because each value in the result matrix can be computed independently from any other result, matrix multiplication is an excellent candidate for parallelization.
-We wanted to explore the potential efficiency gain from using a purpose built matrix multiplier, and see how a computer architecture which splits a workload among a large number of computing units would actually work.
+We wanted to explore the potential efficiency gain from using a purpose built matrix multiplier, and see how to split a workload among a large number of computing units.

 ## Project Motivation and Background